mile888/Heuristic/README.md

 ## 3. Tech stack

-- [x] Co:here: Generative model `command-xlarge-nightly` which allow us to extract the answer to the user query from the extracted passage.
+- [x] Cohere: Generative model `command-xlarge-nightly` which allow us to extract the answer to the user query from the extracted passage.
 We used Cohere also to  encode user conversation (embedding vectors).
 We use
-- [x] Qdrant: desc 🏗️
+- [x] Qdrant: The vector search engine we have used after making some benchmark {Qdrant, Milvus, Faiss}.
+Qdrant is the fastest way to search index and very easy manipulate collection (intuitively).
 - [x] Slack_bolt: desc 🏗️
 - [x] Ngrok: desc 🏗️
 - [x] AWS EC2: desc 🏗️